This post has been made by KM, an ordinary girl who paid off debts by living on one income and accepting OVLG as her financial friend.

 Solution no 2: Live on one income

 Van suggested me to live on one income.
 Since both of us were working (yes, I had taken up a job of a personal secretary by then), so he advised us to spend my income and save mom’s paycheck.
 It was pretty hard initially.
 But we managed.
+Initially, we tried to live on only 1.5 income.
 Then we gradually started saving 75% of mom’s income and using the rest to pay for the daily necessities.
 And finally, the day soon arrived when we learnt the tricks to save 100% of mom’s income.
 It was a proud moment for us as it helped us to save a good amount for settling debts.

 Once we saved a good amount, Van negotiated with my creditors and settled my debts.
 We saved almost $10,190 in total and this helped us to get a fresh start.
 We saved this amount to pay for emergencies.

 Mom has got a better job now and I’m still continuing my old job.
 So, life has become slightly better now.
 Our next goal is to buy a home.
 I know it’s one little ambitious dream but we’ll work hard to fulfill that.
 Just keeping fingers crossed.

 So, this was KM’s debt success story.
 We are extremely happy for her and wish KM all the best in life.
 We hope she buys her dream home soon without any further struggle.
 But wait a minute!
 What about you?
 Do you have any interesting story to share?
 Have you too kicked debt out of her life?
 If yes, then share it with us.
 It will help to inspire millions of people.